d-mihaila/NC-Project/docs/README.md

 ---

 # 1. Introduction
 Welcome to the handbook for our educational project on the neuroevolution snake game.
-This guide aims to provide both introductory and detailed information about evolutionary algorithms, specifically focusing on the NeuroEvolution of Augmenting Topologies (NEAT) method.
+This guide aims to provide both introductory and detailed information about evolutionary algorithms, specifically focusing on the NeuroEvolution of Augmenting Topologies (NEAT) method [@Stanley2002].

 ## 1.1 Learning Outcomes [come back to this as a last thing]
 After working through our handbook, we expect you to have the following know-how's (please rephrase):